 A. Affiliate Premedical Sustaining Members

 Premedical Sustaining Members of the Association shall be entitled to ex-officio representation in the House of Delegates.
-Each Premedical affiliate region, as described by Section VIII of the Structure, Functions, and Internal Policy, shall be entitled to one (1) ex-officio delegate to the House of Delegates.
+Each Premedical affiliate region shall be entitled to one (1) ex-officio delegate to the House of Delegates.